emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 Now that you have created the data bridge, and the SQL Server data bridge should appear in the data bridge list (**Data Integration** -> **Data Bridge**) with **Resource Status** as **Connected**.

-You will continue to create a rule to specify the data that needs to be written:

-### Create Rules for SQL Server Data Bridge
+### Create Rules for Microsoft SQL Server Data Bridge

 After you have successfully created the data bridge to SQL Server, you can continue to create rules to specify the data to be saved into SQL Server and rules for the online/offline status recording.